 Also, there was familial healing that took place.
 Families are wonderful and complicated, and that complicated side had overwhelmed a certain relationship, but then that person was in the hospital with me almost every day.
 And, when you added other family members in, there was basically never a time when at least one family member was not there (outside of mandatory non-visiting hours) for the 9 days I was there.

 And, all of you, and many others, surrounded me with prayer and in spirit.
-I knew that I was loved by the members of this ward (even though I couldn’t communicate with you, even though I was in a heightened state of paranoia from not receiving my Lorazepam) because Dawnee and Jesse helped to lead the way to make Christmas happen for me in the hospital.
+I knew that I was loved by the members of this ward (even though I couldn’t communicate with you) because Dawnee and Jesse led the way, with the help of Dr. Stein and Bishop Miller, to make Christmas happen for me in the hospital.
 I wanted to wake up to Christmas, and you guys did that.
-And you not only lit up my time in the hospital, (my world at that point - in the ICU).
+And you not only lit up my time in the hospital (my world at that point - in the ICU).
 You lit up the whole ICU because they all saw the Christmas lights, the bright lights, too.
-So good job– mission accomplished on the Light the World initiative last year.
+So good job– mission accomplished on the Light the World initiative last year!

-As for the anti-miracles, my voice has fully recovered - both of my vocal chords are in complete working order.
-The tinnitus hasn't gone away, but I've learned to really just ignore it and, as a result, it doesn't bother me and is as if it has gone away.
-As for my hearing, it still seems diminished and I feel like I have to ask people to repeat themselves much more, but I can hear fine(-ish) most of the time, and audiologists have tested it and say that there are a couple of peripheral frequencies that I'm slightly deficient in but other than those, my hearing is normal.
+As for the anti-miracles, my voice has fully recovered - both of my vocal cords are in complete working order.
+The tinnitus hasn't gone away, but I've learned to really just ignore it, and as a result, it doesn't bother me and is as if it has gone away.
+As for my hearing, it still seems diminished, and I feel like I have to ask people to repeat themselves much more, but I can hear fine(-ish) most of the time, and audiologists have tested it and say that there are a couple of peripheral frequencies that I'm slightly deficient in, but otherwise my hearing is normal.

 So many, many miracles!

 And while I would not say that my long-term, treatment-resistant depression went away, I can say that I no longer desperately yearn to be dead.
-And, as stated, that was my ACTUAL hoped-for goal.
-And, while I still struggle to really carry any love for myself, I feel comfortable-ish saying that, aside from a few weeks here and there over the past 13 months, I don't HATE myself.
-That probably doesn't sound all that great, but it is quite the respite when compared to the decades preceding my surgery.
+(And, as previously stated, that was my ACTUAL hoped-for goal.)
+And while I still struggle to really carry any love for myself, I’ve spent most of the ensuing months NOT hating myself (more than OR equal to chocolate).
 So, in the end, I think the answer to the question “did the miracle happen" is "yes”.

-And so this is a testimony and not just a “travelogue”, I want to bear you my witness that through these experiences, I gained a greater appreciation and knowledge that God loves us, that the Savior is there for us, and that what we do really matters.
-Even when it seems like it's just a great big anti-miracle, there is a bigger miracle enveloping that darkness.
+And so this IS a testimony and not just a medical log, I want to bear you my witness that through these experiences, I gained a greater appreciation and knowledge that God loves us, that the Savior is there for us, and that our individual lives really do matter.
+Even when it seems like our life is filled with nothing but great big anti-miracles, there is a MUCH BIGGER, MUCH MORE PLENTIFUL series of ACTUAL miracles enveloping that darkness that you feel and surrounding you in God's infinitely strong and loving embrace.